“It was a hell hole… I don’t want to remember it.” —John Boswell

 - Evacuating casualties across volcanic ash and open terrain

 Boswell’s position as a corpsman placed him among the most endangered personnel in the Pacific Theater.
-Corpsmen were deliberately targeted by Japanese forces because of their critical role.
+Corpsmen were deliberately targeted by Japanese forces because of their critical role as the frontline medical lifeline for Marines.

 Battle Conditions He Faced